 I hate flying, but I love on-the-ground reporting — so I spend plenty of time in the air.

-My byline has appeared everywhere from the Paris-based international wire service Agence France-Presse to the front page of the Los Angeles Times to the website of USA Today.
+Besides my regular gigs, I freelance for national media ranging from AP to Christianity Today to the Washington Post.
+My byline has appeared everywhere from the Paris-based international wire service Agence France-Presse to the front page of the Los Angeles Times to the homepage of USA Today.

-And talk about burying the lede: I’m crazy in love with my wife, Tamie, a fellow writer and editor, and a super-proud father and grandfather:
+And talk about burying the lede: I’m crazy in love with my wife, Tamie, and a super-proud father and grandfather.

 Besides my family, I’m passionate about my faith, Texas Rangers baseball and country music (the classic kind).